 Social Media Coordinator

-Sierra Harnett is our social media intern.
-She tweets.
-She instagrams.
-She is the face behind our Facebook.
-Sierra is a senior at North Carolina State University majoring in Parks, Recreation, and Tourism Management with a minor in Forest Management.
+Marin Harnett is our social media intern.
+She manages our Instagram, Twitter, and Facebook.
+She is a sophomore at North Carolina State University majoring in Parks, Recreation, and Tourism Management with a minor in Forest Management.

 Tom Goffinet is the BlueTube numbers man.
 He sends out invoices, pays bills, keeps books.
 Tom has a bachelors degree in history, a master’s in international studies and works as an aquatic scientist.